-- 3.5.1 A robot is awarded points for successfully negotiating each hazard (gaps in the line, speed bumps, intersections and obstacles). - 3.5.2 Successfully negotiating is defined as completely following the line, negotiating all line gaps, intersections, speed bumps, obstacles, and going through a doorway without human interaction. - 3.5.3 Failed attempts at negotiating elements of the arena is defined as "Lack of Progress" (see 3.6). - 3.5.4 Points available for successfully reaching each 'Drop Tile': - 1st Attempt = 60 points - 2nd Attempt = 40 points - 3rd Attempt= 20 points - 3.5.5 There are no points available for reaching a 'Drop Tile' beyond the third attempt. - 3.5.6 If green marks at intersections are used, the path may go to the opposite direction through the course (going back to the path that a robot already took). - 3.5.7 Points available for successfully negotiating each gap in the black line.
-10 points per gap. - 3.5.8 Points available for successfully avoiding each obstacle blocking the black line.
-10 points per obstacle. - 3.5.9 A robot is considered to have successfully negotiated an obstacle when it moved through the tile where an obstacle was placed. - 3.5.10 Points available for successfully completing a tile that has speed bumps.
-5 points per speed bump tile. - 3.5.11 Points available for successfully negotiating an intersection tile.
+3.5.1 A robot is awarded points for successfully negotiating each hazard (gaps in the line, speed bumps, intersections and obstacles).

+3.5.2 Successfully negotiating is defined as completely following the line, negotiating all line gaps, intersections, speed bumps, obstacles, and going through a doorway without human interaction.

+3.5.3 Failed attempts at negotiating elements of the arena are defined as "Lack of Progress" (see 3.6).

+3.5.4 When a robot reaches a checkpoint it will earn points for each tile it has passed since the last visited checkpoint.
+The points depend on how many attempts the robot has done to reach the next checkpoint:

+- 1st attempt = 3 points/tile

+- 2nd attempt = 2 points/tile

+- 3rd attempt = 1 points/tile

+- Beyond 3rd attempt = 0 points/tile

+3.5.5 If intersections are used, the path may go to the opposite direction through the course (going back to the path that a robot already took).

+3.5.6 Points available for successfully negotiating each gap in the black line.
+10 points per gap.

+3.5.7 Points available for successfully avoiding each obstacle blocking the black line.
+10 points per obstacle.
+The team will also get points if the robot pushed the obstacle away and continues to follow the line, but the obstacle may be fixed to the floor.

+3.5.8 A robot is considered to have successfully negotiated an obstacle when it moved through the tile where an obstacle was placed.

+3.5.9 Points available for successfully completing a tile that has speed bumps.
+5 points per speed bump tile.

+3.5.10 Points available for successfully negotiating an intersection tile.
 15 points per direction through intersection tile.
+Note that this means two intersections at the same tile only counts as 15 points for each direction.
+See also rule 3.6.1.

-Successfully means that the robot followed the suggested path.
-See 1.5.2. - 3.5.12 Each gap, obstacle, speed bump and intersection tile can only be scored once per direction through the course, not each attempt through the course. - 3.5.13 Successful victim rescue: Robots are awarded points for successfully rescuing victims.
+3.5.11 Each gap, obstacle, speed bump and intersection tile can only be scored once per direction through the course, not each attempt through the course.

+3.5.12 Successful victim rescue: Robots are awarded points for successfully rescuing victims.
 A successful victim rescue occurs when the victim is moved to the evacuation point (it needs to be completely inside of the evacuation point, and no part of the robot be in contact with the victim).
-40 points per a successful victim rescue. - 3.5.14 Ties in scoring will be resolved on the basis of the time taken by each robot (or team of robots) to complete the course (this includes calibration time). - 3.5.15 Check RoboCupJunior Rescue official website for a score sheet template.
+40 points per a successful victim rescue.

+3.5.13 Ties in scoring will be resolved on the basis of the time taken by each robot (or team of robots) to complete the course (this includes calibration time).

-3.6 Lack of progress:
+3.6 Lack of progress